ManaFriendsmith/pf-sa-compat/README.md

 - look at this graph achievement
 - purple belts
 - zap sound effect
-- in fact there is only one asset that is 100% original (and one unused placeholder for that asset which was public domain diagram which i bolded a little.) it's the philosopher's hormone.
+- in fact there are only two assets that are 100% original. they're the philosopher's hormone and quantum encabulator.